-This recording is also available for sale as a digital download at Bandcamp.
+This recording is only available for sale as a digital download at Bandcamp.
+CD out of stock.

 We are all heroes and we are all on a mythic journey.
 Come on.
 Let’s go!
 The open road is calling!
 Grab your pack.
 Stick out your thumb.
 Climb aboard and join in on this modern mythic adventure.
 Travel with master storyteller, Doug Elliott, on a journey of discovery.
 These true cross-country hitchhiking and freight hopping tales, delivered in his own outrageous storytelling style, explore not only this amazing nation, culture and era we are a part of, but also the universal Hero’s Journey we all embarked upon at birth.
 You’ll be transported from congested northern freeways to sunny southern swamps and from the bowels of throbbing factories and big-city railroad yards to vast deserts and the high Rocky Mountains.
 You’ll meet astounding characters and hear rousing narratives and music ranging from gospel to 60’s rock, country and contemporary songs, including tunes by Leon Russell, Hank Snow, Jimmy Rogers and Country Joe and the Fish.
 It’s all textured with regional dialects, lively harmonica riffs, guitar, fiddle and soulful yodels.
 You’ll return from this rollicking journey of discovery with new insights, unusual perspectives and more than a few belly laughs.

 Elliott has done some traveling.
 As a young man, he hopped freight trains and hitchhiked across the continent from Maine to California and from Canada to Guatemala.
 For most of a decade he was an itinerant herbalist traveling around the country with a van full of herbs, teas and old time remedies, and for a short time he was a migratory beekeeper hauling a trailer full of honeybees between North Carolina and Florida.